BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 ### 6. Schedule
 * Call for submission start: December 8, 2017
-* Submission deadline: March 31, 2018
+* ~~Submission deadline: March 31, 2018~~
+* Submission of expression of interest: 23:59 UTC April 6
+* Full submission deadline: A several weeks after April 6
 * Evaluation and experimentation start: April 1, 2018
 * Disclosure of a list of proposals: April 15
 * Evaluation and experimentation end: June 30, 2018